Organizational Area: Human Resources - Retirement Administration

 The Retirement Administration Service Center (RASC) supports members of the University as they transition into retirement and with life events beyond work (including UCRP retirement income, UCRP disability income, survivor benefits and UC-sponsored health and welfare benefits).
 The RASC provides plan members, employees, retirees and their eligible family members, survivors and beneficiaries, information they need to understand their options, make informed decisions and effectively manage their benefits.

 Under the general direction of a Benefits Supervisor or Manager, the incumbent supports all areas within the RASC and functions as a lead.
 Demonstrates effective teamwork and supports the management team in implementing change.
-Duties may include the processing of all work including complex financial and demographic transactions, analyzing reports, resolving issues, reconciling financial transactions, participating on operational process reviews, editing written procedures and performing audits to ensure compliance.
+Duties may include providing front facing customer support to include active retirement counseling, and the processing of all work including complex financial and demographic transactions, analyzing reports, resolving issues, reconciling financial transactions, participating on operational process reviews, editing written procedures and performing audits to ensure compliance.
 Provides subject matter expertise in support of a variety of special projects and participates on projects related to areas of expertise and/or unit responsibilities.
 Seeks opportunities for continuous process improvement.

 Special Conditions of Employment: